-BIPOC-focused programs that offer support at various stages of career development
+Focused programs for underrepresented communities that offer support at various stages of career development

-The questionnaire assists to better understand how and when BIPOC librarians experience key moments of connection, inclusion, value alignment, and advocacy.
+The purpose of the questionnaire is to better understand how and when librarians from underrepresented communities experience key moments of connection, inclusion, value alignment, and advocacy.
 It examines who supports and empowers them, what these behaviors and actions look like, and how value alignment is achieved.
-Additionally, the questionnaire explores BIPOC librarians' vision for an inclusive library, including its leadership, culture, and roles, and how they want their identities to be acknowledged by their colleagues in this ideal environment.
-Each question aims to uncover the role of community, the internal relationships and interactions that make a difference, what accountability to ADEI looks like for individuals and organizations, what a BIPOC librarian's network of support looks like, and what environmental factors can most effectively mitigate racism, prejudice, and equity gaps.
+Additionally, the questionnaire explores librarians from underrepresented communities' vision for an inclusive library, including its leadership, culture, and roles, and how they want their identities to be acknowledged by their colleagues in this ideal environment.
+Each question aims to uncover the role of community, the internal relationships and interactions that make a difference, what accountability to inclusive excellence looks like for individuals and organizations, what a network of support for librarians from underrepresented communities looks like, and what environmental factors can most effectively mitigate racism, prejudice, and equity gaps.